janbrekke/CLI-PokeDex/README.md

 ex:
 pokemonterm.py -p kakuna
 ```
-# Support
+# About
-Would love to help you, but i'm only an amature developer soooo..
-No, sorry!
 The code is probably full of BUGS, and there is probably a much better solution to this,
-but this was made with love, and passion........
-Okay well, it's what i could do at the moment with the current knowledge.
-But HEY, i'm still learning :)
+but this was an exam we had as school.
+Not too proud of this one but it's something at least.
+It's what i could come up with after 2 weeks of python training :stuck_out_tongue:
+Maybe it can at least help you in any way even though it doesn't work poprely.

 # Screenshot
 ![Alt text](https://www.digitalbrekke.com/res/pokemontermScreenShot.png "Main Screen")